awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-local.md

 After you have pushed the contents of your directory, you can use the AWS CodeCommit console to quickly view all of the files in the repository\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. Choose the name of the repository from the list \(for example, *MyFirstRepository*\)\.
+1. In **Repositories**, choose the name of the repository \(for example, *MyFirstRepository*\) from the list\.

 1. View the files in the repository for the branches, the clone URLs, the settings, and more\.
-![\[View of the contents of a repository in AWS CodeCommit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-view-migrate-local.png)![\[View of the contents of a repository in AWS CodeCommit\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)

 ## Step 4: Share the AWS CodeCommit Repository<a name="how-to-migrate-local-share"></a>

 When you create a repository in AWS CodeCommit, two endpoints are generated: one for HTTPS connections and one for SSH connections\.
 Both provide secure connections over a network\.
 Your users can use either protocol\.
 Both endpoints remain active no matter which protocol you recommend to your users\.
-Before you can share your repository with others, you must create IAM policies that allow access to your repository to other users\.
+Before you can share your repository with others, you must create IAM policies that allow other users access to your repository\.
 Provide those access instructions to your users\.

 **Create a customer managed policy for your repository**